brianhouse/open_circuits/README.md

 ## Coursework and Evaluation

 ### Projects
 This course is built around three projects completed over the course of the semester, which will be [critiqued by the class](https://github.com/brianhouse/open_circuits/blob/master/resources/crit_guidelines.md).
 While there are technical and conceptual parameters for each project, you are expected to experiment and to develop a personal artistic trajectory.
-Projects must have a title and [3-sentence description](https://github.com/brianhouse/open_circuits/blob/master/resources/description_guidelines.md), which must be turned in via Moodle along with a documentation video.
+Prior to each project, a proposal is due, which will be discussed in class.
+Completed projects must have a title and [3-sentence description](https://github.com/brianhouse/open_circuits/blob/master/resources/description_guidelines.md), which must be turned in via Moodle along with a documentation video.
 As work is evaluated via in-class crit, no late work can be accepted.

 ### Workshops
 Over the course of the semester, there will be many hands-on workshops in class.
 These workshops provide a material understanding of the subject matter and establish the technical skills that you will apply to your projects.
 Each will include an exercise to be completed.